Welcome to the Analytics Job Board Index

-As a first-ever initiative, we are proud to publish and host the latest employment index in the field of data analytics.
+As a first-ever initiative, we are proud to publish and host the latest job board index in the field of data analytics.
 Here you can find the latest labor information and future trends for high growth categories of employment in the United States.
-This analytics jobs report is taken from a sampling of major employment websites, our proprietary data and is compiled by our research team.
+This analytics jobs report is taken from a sampling of major job sites, our proprietary job board data and is compiled by our research team.
 This compiled research is focused around a particular skill-set, so it’s inherently quite targeted yet easily digestible at a glance.
 We’ll be adding more information to this report, so stay tuned.
+Learn more about our tech job board platform.

 Analytics and data are very closely interrelated, but analytics is differentiated by the fact the focus of analytics is the more on the discovery and interpretation side of data.
 Once data is analyzed there are meaningful patterns that can be ascertained.
 Analytics has impacted business economy in profound ways by providing useful tools for visualization including software generated graphs and charts, that can then be used for enhancing business performance, and profitability.
 There are varying subsets of the analytical field which have taken shape over the years with much of the latest focus being on predictive analytics.
 In the predictive sense, analytics can be used to interpret a pattern in data that would suggest future behavior or future outcomes.
 This allows organizations the opportunity to make business to forecast future data, rather than historical data.
 This can provide an immense competitive advantage.
 Although, predictive analytics can only be as accurate as the data collected; and it’s assumption that that future events and behavior will follow historical patterns.
 This is not always accurate, but the analytics insight is still valuable for business intelligence.